renn0xtek9/Arithmos/doc/data-mining-library/source/reference/classification.rst

 Classification Tree
 -------------------

-Orange includes three implemenations of classification trees. `TreeLearner` is home-grown and properly handles multinominal and missing values.
+Arithmos includes three implemenations of classification trees. `TreeLearner` is home-grown and properly handles multinominal and missing values.
 The one from scikit-learn, `SklTreeLearner`, is faster.
 Another home-grown, `SimpleTreeLearner`, is simpler and stil faster.